vegaprotocol/specs/specs/0047-data-source-filter.md

 ```

-## Specifiying a filtered data source
+## Specifying a filtered data source

 To specify a filtered data source the following parameters can be specified: